SSH vs SFTP: Are SSH and SFTP the Same?

 SSH and SFTP are a classic pair.
 They intertwine when it comes to securing communication, and while they have similar capabilities, they are not the same thing.
+SFTP (SSH File Transfer Protocol) is a secure FTP protocol that sends files over secure shell (SSH), providing a high level protection for file transfers.
 So, what’s the difference between them?
 Read on to find out.

 What is SSH?